 TRACE-COVID-19 could serve as a model for other communities in Oregon and across the nation that might replicate the OSU study and take advantage of our experience — and the expertise and equipment of local universities — to detect the spread of coronavirus in their communities.

-This project was developed in partnership with and has the approval of the Benton County Health Department, Deschutes County Health Department, and Lincoln County Health and Human Services, Morrow County Health Department, and Umatilla County Health Department.
+This project was developed in partnership with and has the approval of the Benton County Health Department, Deschutes County Health Services, Lincoln County Health and Human Services, Morrow County Health Department, and Umatilla County Health Department.
 It follows CDC, FDA and Oregon Health Authority guidelines.

 Funding for this project

-Initial funding for OSU’s TRACE-COVID-19 project is provided by OSU, the David and Lucile Packard Foundation and PacificSource Health Plans, and the Oregon Health Authority.
+Funding for OSU’s TRACE-COVID-19 project is provided by OSU, the David and Lucile Packard Foundation, PacificSource Health Plans, and the Oregon Health Authority.